Skip to main content

 • While it is not included in this example, an <annotation> element can have the attribute @circular="yes".
 When exploring the children of such a node, the focus will return to the first child after we have explored the last child.

-Authors should note that everything that is visible is annotated and will, at some point, be highlighted.
-This is a good practice that should generally be adopted.
+Authors should note that everything that all the visible components are annotated and will, at some point, be highlighted.
+This is a practice that one should general adopt.
 Suppose, for instance, that the <graph-axes> element is not annotated.
-A low-vision reader may percevie the presence of these components without being provided an explanation of their purpose.
+A low-vision reader may percevie the presence of these components without an explanation of their purpose being provided.

 Also notice how the tree-like structure of the annotations allows a reader to delve into different features with increasing detail.
 This allows the reader to skip over a branch of the tree, if desired, and go on to features that are of greater interest.